stanford-oval/cs224v-fall2021/hw1/instructions/google-cloud.md

 (git commit frequently is also one of [good Github practices](https://www.datree.io/resources/github-best-practices))

 Besides `gcloud compute scp`, another tool you can check out is [rsync](https://linuxize.com/post/how-to-use-rsync-for-local-and-remote-data-transfer-and-synchronization/) which can synchronize files and folders between your local machine and remote server.
-You can also use [Google Cloud Storage](https://cloud.google.com/compute/docs/disks/gcs-buckets) to store and transfer files between your 2 VMs.

 ## IMPORTANT REMINDER: Make sure you stop your instances! ##